v3gtb/fooddata-vegattributes/.gh-pages/content/index.md

 ## Web preview

-For debugging and demoing purposes, the current lists of foods and their FDC IDs for each category can be viewed here:
+For debugging and demoing purposes, the current lists of foods in each category can be viewed here:

 {% include_relative categories-toc.md %}